EURECA

 Justification:

-Agro-tourism, eco-tourism and eco-museums are ways to environmental friendly, additional income for rural residents.
-These generate new jobs and promote “green” way of life.
+Agro-tourism, eco-tourism and eco-museums are ways to be environmentally friendly, additional income for rural residents.
+These generate new jobs and promote a “green” way of life.

 The activity meets Target 8.9.
 By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products.